nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf70/developing/regulatory_support.rst

 .. note::
    The maximum allowed transmit power values (shown in the table) may exceed the actual transmit power values for the nRF70 Series device.
+   In the world regulatory domain, the non-DFS passive channel becomes active in subsequent scan operations if it finds a beacon on the first scan.